hsheil/hsheil.github.io/_posts/2024-10-21-personalised-xirr-0.md

 The plan of attack is pretty simple:

-1. Load my own data into a data structure suitable for calculating XIRR.
+1. (Part 1) Load my own data into a data structure suitable for calculating XIRR.
-3. Write or acquire an XIRR function.
+3. (Part 1) Write or acquire an XIRR function.
-2. Load the reference data into a mirror data structure for the same reason.
+4. (Part 1) Run and report the analysis.
-4. For every buy and sell transaction I made in the real portfolio, make a twin matching transaction in the virtual portfolio.
+2. (Part 2) Load the reference data into a mirror data structure for the same reason.
-4. For every distribution that the virtual portfolio makes, add it to the portfolio so that dividends contribute to the virtual XIRR.
+4. (Part 2) For every buy and sell transaction I made in the real portfolio, make a twin matching transaction in the virtual portfolio.
-4. Run and report the analysis.
+4. (Part 2) For every distribution that the virtual portfolio makes, add it to the portfolio so that dividends contribute to the virtual XIRR.

 All the code is written in Python with heavy use of the excellent [pandas](https://pandas.pydata.org) library.
 Our core data structure will be the pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).